leakless21/trafficmonitor/docs/ARCHITECTURE.md

 - `half` (bool): Whether to use half-precision (FP16) for inference (typically for GPU).
 - `per_class` (bool | None): Whether to track objects per class.
 - `tracker_config` (Path): Path to the tracker-specific configuration file (e.g., `src/traffic_monitor/config/bytetrack.yaml`).

+### Logging Configuration

+**Purpose:** The logging system is configured to provide clear and actionable insights into the application's runtime behavior, facilitating debugging and monitoring.

+**Area of Responsibility:**

+- Centralized logging setup via `src/traffic_monitor/utils/logging_config.py`.
+- Customizable logging levels and formats.
+- Output to both console and file for comprehensive record-keeping.
+- **Multiprocessing Support:** Each child process (VehicleDetector, VehicleTracker, LPDetector, OCRReader) independently sets up logging to ensure proper log output from all processes.

+**Configuration:**

+- The default terminal output level is set to `INFO` to minimize verbose debug messages in the console.
+- Logging parameters such as level, format, file path, rotation, retention, and compression can be configured via `loguru` section in `src/traffic_monitor/config/settings.yaml`.
+- **Process-Specific Logging:** Each process function calls `setup_logging()` at startup to ensure consistent logging configuration across all processes.

+**Dependencies:**

+- Each multiprocessing service (`lp_detector_process`, `ocr_reader_process`, etc.) must import and call `setup_logging()` to initialize logging properly.

+### Vehicle Counter Service

+- **Technical Requirements**: Handles vehicle counting based on predefined counting lines.
+Processes `TrackedVehicleMessage` and outputs `VehicleCountMessage`.
+- **Area of Responsibility**: Detecting when a tracked vehicle crosses a designated line and maintaining counts by class and total.
+- **Compute**: Primarily CPU-bound, performing geometric calculations and dictionary operations.
+- **Storage**: Stores current vehicle positions and counted track IDs in memory.
+- **Interface toward other components**:
+  - **Input**: Receives `TrackedVehicleMessage` from `Vehicle Tracker` via an input queue.
+  - **Output**: Sends `VehicleCountMessage` to `Main Supervisor` via an output queue.
+- **Dependency to other components**: Depends on `shapely` for geometric operations and `loguru` for logging.
+Receives data from `Vehicle Tracker`.